-On feminist economics, social payments, corporate crime and the blokechain
+On feminist economics, social payments, corporate crime and the “blokechain”

-The Institute of Network Cultures is proud to announce the return of MoneyLab to Amsterdam on November 14 and 15 2019!
-This home-based 7th edition is filled with workshops, performances and discussions on pressing financial issues.
-With artists, academics, activists, and geeks we explore what role art, activism and design can play in expanding the financial ecology of alternatives.
+Join us at this home-based 7th edition filled with workshops, performances, screenings and discussions on pressing financial issues.
+With artists, academics, activists and geeks, we explore what role(s) art, activism and design can play in expanding the financial ecology of alternatives.

 When: 14 + 15 November 2019

 Regular tickets: Day ticket 30 euro, passe-partout 60 euro.